LeoJHarris/EnhancedEntry/README.md

 You are able to set the `EmailValidatorBehavior` for entries that will be used for emails, the `EmailRegularExpression` can be overriden if desired.

-You are able to set `GoToNextEntryOnLengthBehaviour` which will set focus to the `NextEntry` on the given `CharacterLength`
+You are able to set `GoToNextEntryOnLengthBehaviour` which will set focus to the `NextEntry` on the given `CharacterLength`, use the `MaxLengthValidator` i.e. MaxLength="1" as well to ensure that entry doesnt exceed the `CharacterLength`

 **License**